-Underground utility projects that are linear in nature and replace the ground surface with in-kind material or materials with similar runoff characteristics are only subject to Core Requirement #2, Construction Stormwater Pollution Prevention.
+Underground utility projects that replace the ground surface with in-kind material or materials with similar runoff characteristics are only subject to Core Requirement #2: Construction Stormwater Pollution Prevention.

 All other development is subject to one or more of the Core Requirement.